 Although they come from diverse backgrounds, Jed and Jenny share a mutual calling to serve the people of Peru and a common faith imparted to them by their families.

-Upon finishing high school at age 16, Jenny moved to Lima to study business administration seeking to secure a better future for herself and her family.
+Seeking to secure a better future for herself and her family, Jenny moved to Lima to study business administration upon finishing high school at age 16.
 In Lima, she encountered Presbyterian mission co-workers for the first time and discovered the ministry of Joining Hands.
 In the context of these new relationships, her faith in a just and loving God was further strengthened, as was her desire to serve God and neighbor.
-She began working as an office administrator for Red Uniendo Manos Peru, a position she held for nine years.
+Jenny began working as an office administrator for Red Uniendo Manos Peru, a position she held for nine years.

-Not long after arriving to Peru in 2009 as a newly appointed mission co-worker, Jed met Jenny, who had moved to Lima eleven years earlier.
+Not long after arriving in Peru in 2009 as a newly appointed mission co-worker, Jed met Jenny, who had moved to Lima 11 years earlier.
 They married in October 2010 in Moyobamba in the presence of their families and friends.
-Shortly thereafter, Jenny began supporting Jed’s work and eventually took the lead role in coordinating the Young Adult Volunteer site in Peru.
+Shortly thereafter, Jenny began supporting Jed’s work and eventually took the lead role in coordinating the YAV site in Peru.
 She was officially appointed as a mission co-worker in 2014.